End of July.

 – You mean without any planning in advance?

 – Yes, please!
-(I know that all his travels have been planned in advance in every detail but I smile the big smile and then he says:)
+(His previous travels have been planned in every detail, I know that, but I smile the big smile and then he says:)

 – Mmh… Okay.